 The main handicraft practiced in the Cordillera region is weaving.
-Baguio’s Easter Weavers Cooperative houses hundreds of weavers who makes their weaved handicrafts.
-You can see the intricate details and design and how hard it take to finish an entire spread, it takes about 3 day to finish one design.
+Baguio’s Easter Weavers Cooperative houses hundreds of weavers who make their weaved handicrafts.
+You can see the intricate details and design and how hard it takes to finish an entire spread, it takes about 3 days to finish one design.
 One design is designated to one weaver and one weaving machine.

 Local Food Trip Trying out the Local Cordillera Dishes

 Baguio’s popular food is strawberries.
 Their most famous take-home food items are peanut brittle, Ube halaya, and lengua.
 There are restaurants and coffee shops along the Session Road that is popular with their desserts.
 But most of them are Western foods.

 We had dinner at Cafe Yagam where we tasted local Cordillera Dishes such as Pinikpikan, Pinuneg, Binungor, Kiniig, and Kankanaoy.
 We also had the Sagada Coffee and Mountain Tea.